 - Select the Groups Manager and Test Takers Manager to limit the access to these areas for users who will be granted this new role.

-For more detailed information on individual roles, see the roles section.
+For more detailed information on individual roles, see the chapter Main roles.

 Manage Access Rights.